windpowerstake/cerberus-miscellaneous/proposal_airdrops/osmosis/README.md

 # Min cap
-1 Osmo (1000000uosmo), yet to be filtered (attached .txt's are raw)
+1 Osmo (1000000uosmo), yet to be filtered (attached .xslx are all of them, but we'll filter in order to avoid dust)

 # Max cap
 No max cap

 # Proposal for the founder

 This is a message to propose the following cerberus per osmo ratio.
-The author of this text does not controll founder accounts, therefore this is a proposal for the founder if they want to collaborate.
+The author of this text does not control founder accounts, therefore this is a proposal for the founder if they want to collaborate.

 Proposal to give away to the community: from founder-controlled accounts.
 Ratio: 40 CRBRUS per 1 OSMO